 Air Force (AFROTC)

-The Air Force offers scholarships opportunities to high school seniors prior to enrollment at Virginia Tech.
+The Air Force offers scholarship opportunities to high school seniors prior to enrollment at Virginia Tech.
 Cadets enrolled in Air Force ROTC at Virginia Tech can make themselves eligible for in-college scholarship opportunities that can range from 2 to 3.5 years in length.
 Scholarships typically cover in-state tuition or up to $9,000 a semester for out-of-state cadets.
 Additionally, a book allowance and a monthly non-taxable stipend is provided.
 Scholarship recipients agree to an active-duty service commitment of four years, except for flying career fields, who will have longer commitments.
 Juniors and seniors not on scholarship can still receive the monthly non-taxable stipend.
-All cadets must be in Air Force ROTC for at least three years to complete the program, and all cadets meeting eligibility standards can earn a uniform stipend.
+All cadets must be in Air Force ROTC for at least three years to complete the program and all cadets meeting eligibility standards can earn a uniform stipend.
 For more information, contact:

 A total service commitment of 8 years is required.
 Army ROTC graduates can request to serve their commitment on active duty OR in the National Guard or Army Reserves.
-Individuals taking an active duty commission must serve at least 4 years on active duty and any remaining time in with the National Guard or the Army Reserves, or in the Individual Ready Reserves (IRR).
-Otherwise, those taking a National Guard or Army Reserve commission will spend the entire 8 years will their respective components.
+Individuals taking an active duty commission must serve at least 4 years on active duty and any remaining time in the National Guard or the Army Reserves, or in the Individual Ready Reserves (IRR).
+Otherwise, those taking a National Guard or Army Reserve commission will spend the entire 8 years with their respective components.
 Guard and Reserve training requirements typically consist of training one weekend per month and two weeks in the summer.

 Naval ROTC (including the Marine Option)

 Recipients of four-year scholarships are selected in national competitions among high school seniors through the NROTC program website.
 Competitive two and three year scholarships are awarded to non-scholarship students already participating in the NROTC program who display above average academic, aptitude and physical fitness marks.
-Scholarship benefits include tuition, books, most fees, uniforms, and a monthly allowance of $250, which will increase up to $400 as the Midshipmen advances each academic year.
+Scholarship benefits include tuition, books, most fees, uniforms, and a monthly allowance of $250, which will increase up to $400 as the Midshipmen advance each academic year.